 Subtle Ultra-Fine Highlights All-Over

 The model above has highlights that are woven so well into her hair, you would be hard-pressed to tell her color wasn't natural.
 She has pin-stripe thin highlights that are much more fine than the conventional striped highlights noted above.
 It is advised to go to a professional colorist to get this type of highlighting in the hair.

 If you do not want to pay salon prices to have this kind of effect and you like the model's color above, the next best thing is to use a box dye over your entire head in a shade like L'Oréal Superior Preference in 9GR—Light Reddish Blonde.

 If you feel that this color might be more coppery than you want to go, you can also look out for boxed dyes with color labels on them with the terms "gold" or "golden."
 Since you are going from light brown to a blonder look, you can safely do an all-over color without fearing making a big mistake.

-- Always perform strand tests before a full application to see if the product will you give you your desired color and to see if you are allergic to the product.
+- Always perform strand tests before a full application.
+You should see if the product will you give you your desired color and to see if you are allergic to the product.
 Hair color allergies are especially important to test if you have never used dye on your hair before.

 - If you decide after a full application that you do not like your highlights, you can always dye your hair back to your own natural shade.
 It is relatively easy to go darker again.